-These homeschool field trips ideas, planner page, and resources will help your special outings shine.
+These homeschool field trip ideas, planner page, and resources will help your special outings shine.
 Get inspiration on creative field trip ideas plus two ways to extend the learning fun.

 Use these resources plus tips and tricks to make your homeschool field trips extra special!